alex-vasilyev/scrapper.app/readme.markdown

 short about:

 	Featured application takes a URL as input.
-It outputs title, description and clickable links of the page. v0.1 of the code provides stable work only with html-type docs.
+It outputs title, description and clickable links of the page. v0.0.1 of the code provides stable work only with html-type docs.

+app build on:

+ 	JavaScript / Node.js / jQuery

-node modules was used:
+node modules were used:

  	1) jsdom
  	2) request
  	3) optimist
  	4) colors

- 	extra) jQuery / Node.js

 run the script: